zaccharieramzi/shine/README.md

 # MDEQ - SHINE

-This is the second part of the code for the paper "SHINE: SHaring the INverse Estimate from the forward pass for bi-level optimization and implicit models", submitted at the 2021 NeurIPS conference.
+This is the second part of the code for the paper "SHINE: SHaring the INverse Estimate from the forward pass for bi-level optimization and implicit models", submitted at the 2022 ICLR conference.
 The first part of the code to reproduce the Bi-level optimizations experiments is available [here](https://github.com/zaccharieramzi/hoag/tree/shine).
-This source code allows to reproduce the experiments on multiscale DEQs, i.e. Figure 4, and Figure E.2. in Appendix.
+This source code allows to reproduce the experiments on multiscale DEQs, i.e. Figure 3, and Figure E.2. in Appendix.
 This repo is based on the original [mdeq repo](https://github.com/locuslab/mdeq) by @jerrybai1995.

 ## General instructions